manas-m2sys/ca-cron-editor-with-translate/README.md

-# ca-cron-editor-with-translate
+# cloudapper-cron-editor

-`ca-cron-editor-with-translate` is library that helps the user graphically build a CRON expression (quartz format only) in an Angular application.
+`cloudapper-cron-editor` is library that helps the user graphically build a CRON expression (quartz format only) in an Angular application.
 It is a fork of [cron-editor-with-translate](https://github.com/matvejril/cron-editor-with-translate).

 This library uses the Bootstrap 3 CSS classes, but does not include them.
 You can style the component yourself.